gcapes/git-course/09-remote-collaboration.md

 Automatic merge failed; fix conflicts and then commit the result.
 ```

-As we saw earlier, with the fetch and merge, a `pull` pulls down changes from the
+As we saw earlier, with the fetch and merge, a `git pull` pulls down changes from the
 repository and tries to merge them.
 It does this on a file-by-file basis,
 merging files line by line.
-We get a *conflict* if a file has changes that
+We get a **conflict** if a file has changes that
 affect the same lines and those changes can't be seamlessly merged.
 We had this
 situation before when we worked with branches and tried to merge 2 of them.
 If
 we look at the status,